Osteoclast: Development

 Since their discovery in 1873 there has been considerable debate about their origin.
 Three theories were dominant: from 1949 to 1970 the connective tissue origin was popular, which stated that osteoclasts and osteoblasts are of the same lineage, and osteoblasts fuse together to form osteoclasts.
 After years of controversy it is now clear that these cells develop from the self fusion of macrophages.
 It was in the beginning of 1980 that the monocyte phagocytic system was recognized as precursor of osteoclasts.
 Osteoclast formation requires the presence of RANKL (receptor activator of nuclear factor κβ ligand) and M-CSF (Macrophage colony-stimulating factor).
 These membrane-bound proteins are produced by neighbouring stromal cells and osteoblasts, thus requiring direct contact between these cells and osteoclast precursors.

 M-CSF acts through its receptor on the osteoclast, c-fms (colony-stimulating factor 1 receptor), a transmembrane tyrosine kinase-receptor, leading to secondary messenger activation of tyrosine kinase Src.
 Both of these molecules are necessary for osteoclastogenesis and are widely involved in the differentiation of monocyte/macrophage derived cells.

 RANKL is a member of the tumour necrosis family (TNF), and is essential in osteoclastogenesis.
 RANKL knockout mice exhibit a phenotype of osteopetrosis and defects of tooth eruption, along with an absence or deficiency of osteoclasts.
 RANKL activates NF-κβ (nuclear factor-κβ) and NFATc1 (nuclear factor of activated t cells, cytoplasmic, calcineurin-dependent 1) through RANK.
 NF-κβ activation is stimulated almost immediately after RANKL-RANK interaction occurs and is not upregulated.
 NFATc1 stimulation, however, begins ~24–48 hours after binding occurs and its expression has been shown to be RANKL dependent.

 Osteoclast differentiation is inhibited by osteoprotegerin (OPG), which is produced by osteoblasts and binds to RANKL thereby preventing interaction with RANK.
-It may be important to note that while osteoclasts are derived from the hematopoietic lineage, osteoblasts are derived from mesenchymal stem cells.
+While osteoclasts are derived from the hematopoietic lineage, osteoblasts are derived from mesenchymal stem cells.